elitizon/elitizonweb/data/blog/2020/09-04-how-to-query-shopify-with-graphql/index.md

 - A mobile application connected to a Shopify Front Store
 - An integration pipeline with an external system such as a product management systems (PIM) or an enterprise resource planning (ERP)

+This article explains how to use [Insomnia Core](https://insomnia.rest/) to query or update the data stored in Shopify using the GraphQL.
+Insomnia can help you to generate code for languages such as C#, Javascript, C, Swift ...

 **The** **Shopify API is proposed with 2 flavors:**